 ACCESS will as much as possible, support identification of enduring indicators and development of sustainable government systems.
 The NAPVAW2 identifies that a system for collection of data to monitor implementation in cooperation with line ministries and NGOs is needed.
-As noted elsewhere the NDSP lacks a set of indicators and this is slated as an area for development by ACCESS.
+As noted elsewhere the NDSP lacks a set of indicators and this is slated as a potential area for development by ACCESS.
 The ACCESS M&E staff will need to identify where both priorities are at and build from there.

-This design proposes that ACCESS uses a combination of progress markers and data collected against a small set of indicators to assess performance and assist plan ongoing activities and resourcing.
+ACCESS will use a combination of progress markers and data collected against a small set of indicators to assess performance and assist plan ongoing activities and resourcing.

-Progress Markers are a core part of an outcome mapping approach to design and implementation.
+Progress Markers are a core part of an outcome mapping69 approach to design and implementation.
 This design does not propose implementing a full outcome mapping approach, but elements are very relevant to the work with implementing partners.
 Progress markers are a set of statements describing a gradual progression of behavioural changes in ACCESS's main implementing partners.

-ACCESS will develop progress markers jointly with the MoWA and the MoSVY as part of an annual planning process, but this approach could potentially be used with other partners.
-Over time progress markers can be developed and used to trigger changes in the level and type of resourcing provided by the Program.
+ACCESS will develop progress markers jointly with MOWA and MOSVY as part of an annual planning process, but this approach could potentially be used with other partners.
+Over time progress markers can be developed and used to trigger changes in the level and type of resourcing provided by the program.
 Typically progress markers are not time bound or contain targets, but can be used to jointly measure progress, intended or unintended, towards agreed outcomes.

-The following table sets out draft indicators and indicative progress markers for the high level (end of program and intermediate) outcomes.
+The table below sets out draft indicators and indicative progress markers for the high level (end of program and intermediate) outcomes.